icerpc/icerpc-docs/pages/docs/slice/language-guide/interface.md

 {% callout type="information" %}
 Even though I*Name*Service is an interface, it's not used as an abstraction: you shouldn't make calls to this interface or create decorators for this interface.
-It's just a model that your class must implement.
+It's just a model that your service class must implement.
 {% /callout %}

 Note that the same service class can implement any number of Slice interfaces provided their operations have unique